 Maintaining the integrity of all examinations in the College of Pharmacy is an important responsibility for faculty and students alike.
-Below are the policies of the College that govern exams and that students must follow.
-The objective of these policies is to provide a positive and secure testing environment that maximizes the opportunity for best performance and minimizes opportunities for cheating or disruption.
-Please note that the University of Utah Student Code includes in its definition of cheating "violating the rules governing an exam..."
+Described below are the policies of the College that govern exams and which students must follow.
+The objective of these policies is to provide a secure testing environment that maximizes students' opportunity for best performance and minimizes opportunities for cheating or disruption.
+Please note that the University of Utah Student Code includes in its definition of cheating "violating the rules governing an exam..." (see, University of Utah "Code of Student Rights and Responsibilities" (Student Code) Policy 6-400 (I)(B)(2)(a))

-In order to establish a positive, secure, and respectful testing environment, here are some rules for students to follow when taking exams in the College of Pharmacy:
+To establish a secure, and respectful testing environment, here are some rules for students to follow when taking exams in the College of Pharmacy:

 Be on time for scheduled Exams.
-If you are late or unable to make it to the exam, you must contact the Course Master for the given exam immediately.
-If you are unable to locate them you can contact the Student Affairs Office for assistance but you are responsible to follow-up with the Course Master.
+If a student is late or unable to make it to the exam, the student must immediately contact the Course Master for the given exam.
+If the student is unable to locate the Course Master, the student can contact the Student Affairs Office for assistance, but the student remains responsible to follow-up with the Course Master.